utilyre/condot/README.md

    +InitWindow(1920, 1080, "Condottiere");
    ```

-3. Run the build with:
+4. Run the build with:

    ```bash
    ./scripts/build-wasm.sh
    ```

-   This will generate the essential for running the game in a browser files in
+   The script will compile the source files using `em++` and place the output
-   the `./build/` directory.
+   WASM files in the `./build/` directory.

-4. Serve the build files using a tool like Python's http module:
+5. Serve the build files using a tool like Python's http module:

    ```bash
    python3 -m http.server 8080
    ```

-5. Head over to [localhost:8080/build/condot.html](http://localhost:8080/build/condot.html) and play!
+6. Head over to [localhost:8080/build/condot.html](http://localhost:8080/build/condot.html) and play!

 ## How to Play